Adrenal Cancer: Treatment Choices

-Surgery.
-The goal of surgery is to remove the tumor along with the adrenal gland.
+Surgery: The goal of surgery is to remove all of the tumor along with the whole adrenal gland.
 Sometimes nearby lymph nodes are also removed.

-Radiation therapy.
-Radiation therapy kills cancer cells using high energy X-rays.
-This is used to treat any cancer cells left after surgery.
-Or it is used to treat pain due to tumor growth.
-It may also be used to treat cancer that can’t be surgically removed.
+Radiation therapy: Radiation therapy kills cancer cells using high energy X-rays.
+It might be used to treat any cancer cells left after surgery.
+Or it can be used to treat pain caused by tumor growth.
+It may also be used to treat cancer that can’t be taken out with surgery.

-Chemotherapy.
-The goal of chemotherapy is to kill cancer cells and reduce the chance that the cancer will spread to other parts of the body.
-Chemotherapy may also be used to treat cancer that has spread to other areas of the body.
+Chemotherapy: The goal of chemo is to kill cancer cells and shrink tumors.
+It might be used after surgery to reduce the chance that the cancer will come back.
+Chemo may also be used to treat cancer that has spread to other parts of the body.

 Clinical trials for new treatments

 Researchers are always looking for new ways to treat adrenal cancer.
 These new methods are tested in clinical trials.
-Before beginning treatment, ask your healthcare provider if there are any clinical trials you should consider.
+Before starting treatment, ask your healthcare provider if there are any clinical trials you should learn about.

 Talking with your healthcare provider

 At first, thinking about treatment options may seem overwhelming.
 Talk with your doctors, nurses, and loved ones.
 Make a list of questions.
 Learn about the benefits and possible side effects of each option.
 Discuss your concerns with your doctor before making a decision.

 Deciding on the best plan may take some time.
 Talk with your healthcare provider about how much time you can take to explore your options.
 You may want to get a second opinion before deciding on your treatment plan.
 You may also want to have your family and friends be part of this process.